1m1-github/AsyncDAOProxy/README.md

 - the target mapping contains an address that each token holder (DAO member) considers the current latest version

-- target_DAO is calculated as the address with the most votes, on each call to AsyncDAOProxy_update, which is run by each token holder asynchronously
+- target_DAO is calculated as the address with the most votes (plurality), on each call to AsyncDAOProxy_update, which is run by each token holder asynchronously

 - the contract is protected economically, just like Proof-of-Stake (DAO members can proxy to a bad contract destroying the value of their own token)